Element2804/Beverage-Store/README.md

 * Express.js as the server framework
 * MongoDB for the database
 * Apollo Client for handling GraphQL queries and mutations
-* Responsive design for optimal viewing on various devices

 ## Developers

 This project was created by William (AJ) Faries, Glenn Gabriel, Jose Rodriguez, Anurag Mishra, and Dennis Medrano

 ## License